 - 3.1 Acceptable Materials the sole materials allowed to contact surface runoff water samples, sediment samples, and precipitation water samples are dependent on the analytes being tested.
-Acceptable materials that may contact runoff water sample are stainless steel, fluorocarbon resin (e.g., TeflonTM, PTFE, FEP, or PFA), and plastics (e.g., PVC, polyethylene, polypropylene, or silicone tubing, and tygonTM). - 3.2 Negative-Pressure Pump a negative-pressure pump (i.e., suction pump) is a device for removing surface water from a runoff sampling device.
-Peristaltic and centripetal pumps are common types of negative-pressure pumps. - 3.3 Runoff Sampling Device (RSD) a device to collect water from surface runoff events. - 3.4 Runoff Water Sample water acquired from a RSD for chemical analyses that is meant to be representative of infiltrated precipitation and precipitation runoff within an arroyo. - 3.5 Permissible Pumps include sampling equipment that has minimal effect on water quality when used to obtain surface water samples from the RSD.
+Acceptable materials that may contact runoff water samples are stainless steel, glass, latex, nitrile, fluorocarbon resin (e.g., TeflonTM, PTFE, FEP, or PFA), and plastics (e.g., PVC, polyethylene, polypropylene, or silicone tubing, and tygonTM). - 3.2 Negative-Pressure Pump a negative-pressure pump (i.e., suction pump) is a device for removing surface water from a runoff sampling device.
+Peristaltic and centripetal pumps are common types of negative-pressure pumps. - 3.3 Permissible Pumps include sampling equipment that has minimal effect on water quality when used to obtain surface water samples from the RSD.
 The parts of permissible pumps that contact the water sample shall be comprised solely of acceptable materials.
-The use of permissible pumps is dependent upon the analyses to be conducted on the acquired samples. - 3.6 Sample Bottles containers made of acceptable materials specifically designed and prepared for storing liquid or sediment samples.
-Sample bottle type, size, and added preservative are specific for particular analytes. - 3.7 Runoff Sampling Device Storage Volume the total volume of water present within the Runoff Sampling Device prior to sampling. - 3.8 Rain Gauge instrument used to gather and measure the amount of liquid precipitation (as opposed to solid precipitation that is measured by a snow gauge) over a set period of time.
+The use of permissible pumps is dependent upon the analyses to be conducted on the acquired samples. - 3.4 Rain Gauge instrument used to gather and measure the amount of liquid precipitation (as opposed to solid precipitation that is measured by a snow gauge) over a set period of time. - 3.5 Runoff Sampling Device (RSD) a device to collect water from surface runoff events. - Runoff Sampling Device Storage Volume the total volume of water present within the Runoff Sampling Device prior to sampling. - 3.7 Runoff Water Sample water acquired from a RSD for chemical analyses that is meant to be representative of infiltrated precipitation and precipitation runoff within an arroyo.